timscott/react-devise/README.md

 React Devise
 =========================
-For some time Devise has been the go-to library for Rails developers.
-Just drop it into your Rails app, make a few minor tweaks, and get on with building the awesome business features of your app.
-But as many of us move from server side rendering to SPA with React, what now?
-Give up all the awesome stuff Devise does for you?
+For some time Devise has been the go-to authentication library for Rails apps.
+Just drop Devise into your Rails app, make a few tweaks, then get on with building the awesome business features of your app.
+But when we develop an SPA  app with React for the front end and Rails for the API, must we leave Devise behind?

-It turns out, it's not very hard to purpose Devise as an authentication backend for a single page app.
-The bigger job is to replicate all the view-related functionality Devise used to give us out of the box.
+It turns out it's not very hard to purpose Devise as an authentication backend.
+The bigger job is to replicate all the view-related functionality Devise use to give us out of the box for server rendered apps.

 Enter **React Devise**.
-The goal of this library is to reduce the friction of adding authentication to a new React app with a Rails API backend — reduce it to the very low level that Rails developers have come to expect — while maintaining the flexbility to make it your own.
+The goal of this library is to reduce the friction of adding authentication to a new React/Rails app.
+We aim to reduce it to the very low level that Rails developers have come to expect while maintaining flexibility to make it your own.

 ## Dependencies

-React Devise is an opinionated library.
-It has deep dependencies on some popular React modules.
+React Devise has deep dependencies on some popular React modules.
 The most significant are:

 * [react-redux](https://github.com/reactjs/react-redux)
 * [react-router](https://github.com/ReactTraining/react-router)